by Jorge Icaza (1906-1978)

 As if dreaming, Romero y Flores shook his head in disbelief.
 Blurry spots danced before his eyes.
 He felt wounded, weak, small.

 The room was filled with tobacco smoke and varying degrees of bright to dim lighting.
-Guests were bowing deeply to one another in reverence, which included a parade of gentlemen polished by some secret villainy, ladies in silk and jewelry, senior clergy in purple-trimmed cassocks, and officers in ceremonial dress uniforms complete with sabers, as if from an almanac.
+Guests were bowing deeply to one another in reverence, which included a parade of gentlemen polished by some secret villainy, ladies in silk and jewelry, senior clergy in purple-trimmed cassocks, and officers clad in dress uniforms with swords, as if from an almanac.
 The confidence that Luis Alfonso felt as he mingled among the city’s “very best,” dissipated as soon as Doña Francisca, acting both sly and benevolent, told him he could enjoy himself as if he were just another one of her guests, and then abandoned him in a corner of the room to fend for himself.
 At that moment, as if everyone had agreed on a strange game, they openly turned their backs on the intruder.
 Feeling a desperate urge to be acknowledged, he made his way through the crowd, swallowing profanities along the way.
 He tried to smile.
 He tried to speak.
-As he passed, the chatter and candid talk coming from the faces of the “very best” came to a halt.
+As he passed by, the chatter and candid talk coming from the faces of the “very best” came to a halt.
 “Who is he?” each insinuated with scornful eyes.
 “What exactly does he want?”
 “What’s his purpose here?”
 And not once but thrice he responded mentally, “I’m the tax inspector, and I want to inspect….”
-Fortunately, that dialogue died of indifference, it was lost among the mirrors, among the curtains, among the furniture, among the servants who distributed whiskey, cupcakes, and bacon rolls.
+Fortunately, that dialogue died of indifference, it was lost among the mirrors, among the curtains, among the furniture, among the servants who passed around whiskey, cupcakes, and bacon rolls.
 Then someone put a glass in the chulla’s hands, followed by another.
-His fixation on himself as a superior figure of justice was fostered by alcohol.
+His obsession with the idea of himself as a superior figure of justice was fostered by the alcohol.
 He approached a group of young women chatting and gossiping next to a porcelain vase.
 He tried to say a few words from his gallant repertoire.
 It was a futile effort.
-Once more he was met with the contempt of everyone’s damned backs.
+Once again he was met with the contempt of everyone’s damned backs.
 Contempt… For him!
 He then remembered he was Mister Tax Inspector, and, as someone preparing his weapon for battle, he pulled some papers out of his pocket—a breakdown of the Presidential Candidate’s financial records.
 He made a pointing motion with them and managed to murmur in a voice he himself didn’t recognize:

 “I’m the tax inspector.”